What can I expect from my visit?

 What can I expect on my visit?

 It will be a new Paradise experience, with free-flying birds, amazing new species to see plus all your favourites to revisit, plus our Paradise Island outdoor play.
+There will be delicious takeaway options from our Otter Pool Café.
 Please note that our indoor JungleBarn play centre is not open at this time.
-More details below.
-There will be delicious takeaway options from our Otter Pool Café.

 We have reduced capacity to ensure social distancing and lots of new signs and sanitiser stations, and a one way route, with plenty of picnic tables/benches spread out all around the Park.